routhusundeep/What-I-Learned/README.md

 The process I generally follow is:
 * First read - just read and understand the paper
 * Second read - copy excepts and take notes
-* Third read - write my own opinion concisely
+* Third read - write my own opinion concisely, admittedly, I am behind on this :see_no_evil: